upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 #### 1. Formatting and alignment

 Always ensure that `patches` are aligned with `-base` in your manifests.
-If you are debugging a composition because its not behaving as expected, just like an "off by one" coding error, it's very easy to miss an indentation--and then your patches aren't even defined and applied correctly.
+If you are debugging a composition because its not behaving as expected, just like an "off by one" coding error, forgetting proper indention is a common error--and then your patches aren't even defined and applied correctly.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1